fenago/nlp-pytorch/lab_guides/Lab_3.md

 parts of speech.
 Finally, we showed how TF-IDF weightings can be used to better represent documents in embedding form.

-In the next chapter, we will see how to use NLP for text preprocessing, stemming, and lemmatization.
+In the next lab, we will see how to use NLP for text preprocessing, stemming, and lemmatization.